ealaney/IdentityLab/README.md

 # Identity Lab

-IdentityLab seeks to provide an automated, standardized way in which to explore Identity and Access Management (IAM) topics, procedures, and products.
+Identity Lab seeks to provide an automated, standardized way in which to explore Identity and Access Management (IAM) topics, procedures, and products.

 ## Purpose